Macron and Orban defend opposing EU visions

 If you already have an account click here to login.

-The EU should forge ahead on monetary union and create a single foreign and defence policy, French president Emmanuel Macron said in Aachen, Germany, on Thursday (10 May) while receiving the Charlemagne Prize, a yearly German award for pro-EU personalities.
+The EU should forge ahead on monetary union and create a single foreign and defence policy, French president Emmanuel Macron said in Aachen, Germany, on Thursday (10 May) while receiving the Charlemagne Prize, a yearly award for pro-EU personalities.

-He repeated previous calls for "an ambitious European budget and a eurozone with its own budget allowing for investments and convergence between member states" and criticised Germany for its reluctance to put its wealth behind the reforms.
+He repeated previous calls for "an ambitious European budget and a eurozone with its own budget allowing for …convergence between member states".

-"We have to fight for a new and stronger Europe ...
-Now is the time," he said.
+"We have to fight for a new and stronger Europe ... now is the time," he said, amid German reluctance to put its wealth behind the project.

 "In Germany, there cannot be a perpetual fetish for budget and trade surpluses, because they are achieved at the expense of others," he said.

-EU values on democracy and rule of law had helped create the past 70 years of "miraculous" peace on the continent, he added.
+EU values of democracy and rule of law had helped create the past 70 years of "miraculous" peace on the continent, Macron added.

-EU states should also have a joint "European sovereignty" on the world stage, he said, referring to France and Germany's opposition to US by upholding a nuclear non-proliferation deal with Iran.
+EU states should also have a joint "European sovereignty" on the world stage, he said.

-"We need to ... construct our own sovereignty that will be the guarantor of stability", in the Middle East and further afield, he said.
+"We need to ... construct our own sovereignty that will be the guarantor of stability", in the Middle East and further afield Macron said, amid an EU-US split on how to handle Iran.

 "Europe has to take its fate into its own hands ...
-Our first rule must be not to be weak and submit to the rule and the propaganda of others.
-It's about European sovereignty, about refusing to let others decide for us," Macron said.
+It's about European sovereignty, about refusing to let others decide for us," he said.

-The French EU vision was partially endorsed by German chancellor Angela Merkel at the Aachen event.

-Germany wanted to move more slowly than France on monetary union, but also aimed to build a stronger eurozone and a joint foreign policy, she said on Thursday.
+Germany wanted to move more slowly than France on monetary union, she acknowledged, but it also aimed to build a stronger eurozone and a single foreign policy, she said in Aachen.

-"We come from different political pasts but we find common ground, and that is the magic of Europe," she said.
+"We come from different political pasts but we find common ground, and that is the magic of Europe," Merkel said.

-"We will make progress on the banking union, we will make progress on the capital markets union, we will strengthen the eurozone," Merkel said.
+"We will make progress on the banking union, we will make progress on the capital markets union, we will strengthen the eurozone," she said.

-"It is no longer such that the United States simply protects us, but Europe must take its destiny in its own hands," she added.
+"It is no longer such that the United States simply protects us, but Europe must take its destiny in its own hands," Merkel said on EU foreign policy.

-The EU also needed a new asylum policy that was "fair" and based on "solidarity", the German chancellor, who was among the few leaders who had welcomed refugees to Europe, said.
+The EU also needed a new asylum system that was "fair" and based on "solidarity", the chancellor, who was among the few leaders who had welcomed refugees to Europe, added.

 The EU had to defend "European democracy, the European system of values ... the dignity of each individual, in short everything that constitutes European identity," she said.

-It also had to guard against "narrow-minded, backward-looking nationalisms and authoritarian temptations", she added, in an allusion to the rise of illiberal administrations in Hungary and Poland and to the rise of far-right parties more widely in Europe.
+It also had to guard against "narrow-minded, backward-looking nationalisms and authoritarian temptations", Merkel added, in an allusion to the rise of illiberal administrations in Hungary and Poland and to the popularity of far-right parties more widely in Europe.

-That Franco-German EU vision was denounced as "nightmare" by Hungarian prime minister Viktor Orban in a speech in Budapest the same day.

-"The [European] Union must function as an alliance of free nations and give up on its delusional nightmares of a United States of Europe," he said in his inaugural speech in parliament after recently winning elections with a huge majority.

 Fly in the ointment

-That Franco-German EU vision was denounced as "nightmare" by Hungarian prime minister Viktor Orban in a speech in Budapest the same day.
+But the Franco-German EU vision was denounced as a "nightmare" by Hungarian prime minister Viktor Orban in Budapest the same day.

-"The [European] Union must function as an alliance of free nations and give up on its delusional nightmares of a United States of Europe," he said in his inaugural speech in parliament after winning elections in April with a huge majority.
+"The [European] Union must function as an alliance of free nations and give up on its delusional nightmares of a United States of Europe," he said in his inaugural speech in parliament on Thursday after winning elections in April.

 "The EU must return to the grounds of reality.
 As a first step, it must change its thinking about migration," he said.

-"We will oppose the mandatory migrant settlement quotas ... and will fight for the protection of borders," he added, referring to Hungary's legal battle against an EU project for greater solidarity on sharing out asylum seekers.
+"We will oppose the mandatory migrant settlement quotas ... and will fight for the protection of borders," he added, referring to Hungary's legal battle against an EU project for greater solidarity on sharing asylum seekers.

 Orban won the election amid attacks on free press and civil society after having created what he previously called an "illiberal democracy" and what he now called a "Christian" one.